dat-ecosystem-archive/book/src/ch01-02-merkle-tree.md

 - Node 3 contains the hash of hashes from nodes 1 and 5.

 ## Hypercore Files
-A Hypercore's internal structure typically typically of these files:
+A Hypercore's internal structure typically consist of these files:

 - __data:__ a file containing the data added to the Hypercore.
 - __tree:__ a file containing the Merkle tree of hashes derived from the data.